 Two solutions are proposed for device virtualization assisted with hardware:

-Direct Assignment: allows a VM to access directly to a network device.
-Thus the guest device drivers can directly access the device configuration space to, e.g., launch a DMA operation in a safe manner, via IOMMU.
+Direct Assignment: allows a VM to directly access a network device.
+Thus the guest device drivers can directly access the device configuration space to launch a DMA operation in a safe manner for example, via IOMMU.

 Drawbacks:

 direct assignment has limited scalability.
 A physical device can only be assigned to one single VM.